Erik Proper Welcome About ORCiD Contact CV Presentations Research Setup Sports

 • XF 18-135mm f/3.5-5.6 R LM OIS WR

-This is the combination I use for serious landscape photography and photo expeditions.
+This is the combination I use for serious landscape photography.

 Tripods & ballheads